 Well, maybe next time.

 The Passagen H.R.
-Giger is powered by the ETA 2824 Swiss Made automatic movement, which is accurate and reliable for what it is.
+Giger features the usual ETA 2824 Swiss Made automatic movement, which is accurate and reliable for what it is.
 While the PVD-coated Morpheus Passagen H.R.
 Giger comes with a solid case back, the gold-plated version features a display window that lets you see the mechanism.